Azure/AKS-Edge-Labs/L100/Samples.md

-# AKS Edge Essentials Samples
+# AKS Edge Essentials Resources

 This page provides a resource guide for new users to learn and start working with AKS Edge Essentials.
 Through demos, hands-on labs, and other collateral that come from a variety of sources, users can gain a comprehensive end-to-end understanding of AKS Edge Essentials.

-## Lab Samples
  1. [Azure Arc Jumpstart](https://azurearcjumpstart.io/)
   enables users to bring Azure security and cloud-native services to hybrid, multicloud, and edge environments.
 Through the Jumpstart overview, develop a high-level understanding of Azure Arc and its scenarios.

   <center><img src="./Images/Jumpstart.png" height="300"/></center>

-2. For an introduction of AKS Edge Essentials and a demo of installation, deployment, connection to ARC, and other tools/services from a previous version of AKS Edge Essentials, watch the video below.
+.
+[Delete] For an introduction of AKS Edge Essentials and a demo of installation, deployment, connection to ARC, and other tools/services from a previous version of AKS Edge Essentials, watch the video below.
     - embedded video?
     - Akri video?

+2. Go through [hands on lab](./Documentation/SetUp_Environment.md) for a comprehensive Overview of AKS Edge Essentials and its requirements, as well as a quickstart guide for using the bits.

 3. Try out AKS Edge Essentials yourself on an Azure VM – through these [hands-on instructions](https://github.com/mitkox/AKS-Edge/tree/main/hands-on), you can go through installing, connecting to Arc, and interoperability.

-4. Go through [aka.ms/AKSEdge](https://learn.microsoft.com/en-us/azure/aks/hybrid/aks-edge-overview) for a comprehensive Overview of AKS Edge Essentials and its requirements, as well as a quickstart guide for using the bits.

 5. Watch the Arc Jumpstart AKS Edge Essentials video series for deep dives and demos.
     1. Supermarket demo with Arc and GitOps